arcadian-st/cpp-review-tasks/README.md

  Please note that this is a project for C++ developers who learnt and used C++ previously and want to pick up C++ quickly after a break.
+ It does not cover all the points for C++ learners.
  If you are new to C++, it is a better choice to go through the C++ lessons or tutorials before you read this project.